 We’re racing against the light.
 A casual walk in our neighborhood in the 3rd arrondisement has led us on a search for the origin of some heavenly scent…the smell of fresh baked bread.
 It is six p.m., and residents of the Marais are picking up the requisites for a weekday dinner.

 We stop at the grocers, bread in hand, to look for cheese.
 Brie is cheap and so is champagne.
 The cashier does not blink when I speak to her in French, but she does her best to answer me in Spanish.
+My accent has betrayed me and she is trying to be helpful.
 “Los jardines cierran a las ocho.”

-Paris is the last stop on our trip that started at Victoria Station in London, snaked through Northern Europe and down into Italy and at last to Paris.
+Paris is the last stop on our trip that started at Victoria Station in London, snaked through Northern Europe and down into Italy and has ended here.
 Home.
 It is our first trip as man and wife.
-And every struggle we will ever have we have faced on this trip.
-Only we won’t know for years.
+And every struggle we will ever have we have faced already on this trip.

 For now, in this moment, we are at peace.
 A knife, a piece of bread and cheese, a bottle of champagne, two chairs, and the breath in our lungs.
 The sun begins to set and we will it to remain in the sky just a bit longer.
 But it seems that even paradise has a closing time.